silveriohiago/challenge-0-php/README.md

 ## Challenge
 ### First project cycle
 -> Deployment of php website with OOP
+-> Verified for PSR1, PSR12 and PSR4
 ### Second project cycle
 -> Deployment of php website with pure MVC
+-> PDO implementation
+-> Codacy B or A grade
+-> CI/CD passed

 ## Author